nickerso/vph2014/opencor-tutorials/extending.rst

 Adding an electrical stimulation protocol
 -----------------------------------------

 Now that we have a quiesent version of the Noble (1962) model, we are able to consider adding our own electrical stimulation protocol.
-In the :guilabel:`Raw CellML` view you will see a component with the name ``stimulus_protocol`` as shown below.
+In the :guilabel:`Raw CellML` view, you will see a component with the name ``stimulus_protocol`` as shown below.

 .. figure:: images/extending04.png
    :align: center